-Unable to install SEP on Windows 7 machine as the Base Filtering Engine Service is not started
+Unable to install Symantec Endpoint Protection client on Windows 7 if the Base Filtering Engine Service is not started

-Unable to install SEP on Windows 7 bit machine as the Base Filtering Engine Service is not started.
+It is not possible to install the Symantec Endpoint Protection (SEP) 12.1 client on Windows 7 bit machine as the Base Filtering Engine Service is not started.

 The Base Filtering Engine services is stopped or disabled.